 - Retargeting users online on social media

-How to create a QR Code for your social media channels
+How to create one QR Code for all social medias

-- Choose a QR Code Generator that allows you to create dynamic QR Codes
+- In order to create only one QR Code for all social medias, choose a QR Code Generator that allows you to create dynamic QR Codes

 - Copy and paste the URL of your profile or page